 As a child, Lisa enjoyed visiting her grandparents at their farm, riding the tractor, feeding the pigs and picking fresh blackberries.
 She was fortunate to grow up with a family vegetable garden and fruit trees in Arizona.
 Growing up in Arizona, she developed a respect for Native Americans growing up next to the Salt River Indian Community which is comprised of two Native American tribes: the “Akimel O’Odham” (River People) and the “Xalychidom Piipaash” (People who live toward the water), also known as the Pima and Maricopa.
 These roots developed an appreciation of farming and healthy eating that would develop into interests in regenerative agriculture, food insecurity and sustainable living.
 From her own experience, Lisa holds firmly the belief that we cannot underestimate the impact that teaching children early on where food comes from has on their nutritional choices and overall health.
 The ability to make healthy food choices and enjoy open spaces are a right and necessity for all persons in order to build successful, equitable communities particularly in a time of increasing urbanization.

-Lisa is pleased to join the team of Grow It Grow Morristown as Executive Director.
-In her words, to be able to promote and stand for the many programs that our non-profit organization offers through The Urban Farm and Early Street Community Garden is a privilege.
-Working collaboratively with a diverse, multi-cultural team in a successful professional career at Dole Fresh Fruit International promoting fresh produce, nutrition education and sustainable practices for over two decades are a part of her motivation to pivot to this new role.
+Lisa comes from a successful professional career at Dole Fresh Fruit International working collaboratively with a diverse, multi-cultural team promoting fresh produce, nutrition education and sustainable practices for over two decades are a part of her motivation to pivot to this new role.

 When Dole relocated her position, Lisa decided to stay in the Garden State.
 She has lived in Morris County for 20 years; 17 of them in Morris Township.
 Her children attend the Morris School District public schools and her kids have appreciated first-hand the education sessions provided by Grow It Green.
 Lisa has volunteered as a leader with the Girl Scouts, and her husband has volunteered as a coach for multiple Morristown sports.

 Being curious and always willing to listen and learn are essential to her role at Grow It Green.
 She deeply appreciates the local community working with the greater Morris County organizations, schools, business owners and neighbors to support each other in a combined mission to address nutritional and racial inequity while inspiring wellness and environmentally sustainable choices.

 Lisa Alexander, Executive Director (she/her/hers)